 - Engaging in or soliciting any sexual act;

-- Damaging, destroying, or theft of Library property;
+- Damaging, destroying, tampering with, or theft of Library property;

 - Failure to comply with any warning or request to change or stop conduct in violation of Library Policy; and